5 from 1 vote

 • Use another jam.
 Try strawberry jam, blackberry jam, rhubarb jam, you name it.

-A plate of three chocolate raspberry brownies.
+A plate of three pieces of the recipe.

 Storage Instructions